-Despite being in the Haad Rin area, Leela Beach is the complete opposite of Haad Rin’s crazy party beach.
+Despite being in the Haad Rin area, Leela Beach is the complete opposite of Haad Rin’s craziness.
 This is one of the most serene beaches in Koh Phangan.
 Right on the shores of Coco Hut Resort, it is popular mostly among vacationers and honeymooners as opposed to young backpackers.
 It is a great beach to go for a swim and catch the sunset.

 This is a local beach on the north side of the island, although it is getting more and more developed to cater towards tourists.
 Since it is one of the beaches that is harder to access, not very many travelers make it all the way up there.
 The only reason I went was because I got lost and somehow ended up here.
 It was a solid adventure, though.
 It might be nice to visit if you want to experience a different, more local side of Koh Phangan.

-This is one of the more crowded beaches as it is situated right next to a few resorts so naturally, all the guests come here.
+This is one of the more crowded beaches that I went to.
+It is right next to a few resorts so naturally, all the guests come here.
 I didn’t consider it to be anything special since I stumbled into it while searching for a different, more secluded beach.
 There is a restaurant and bar next to it that juts straight into the water that was really cool, though.
 The restaurant is called Koh Raham and it is one of the most unique and well-decorated places I have ever been to.
 You can dive straight into the water from the restaurant and there are tons of fish swimming around.